snschroeder/express-boilerplate-v2/README.md

 1. Respect the PORT --- only worry about this if you messed with the config.js file.
 2. Minimize logging --- only worry about this if you messed with the morgan settings in app.js
-3. Hide sensitive error info --- only worry about this if you messed the with errorHandler.js file.
+3. Hide sensitive error info --- clean up error output from endpoints to ensure no sensitive info is being shared
 4. Make and configure a Procfile --- Heroku uses this to determine how to start your server.
-Only revisit this if you removed/renamed/changed the server.js file.
+Only revisit this if you removed/renamed/changed the server.js file or deleted the Procfile
 5. Specify the version of Node being used in package.json

 ## Actually finally deploying